KaeliDalton/mmc6278-9-9-dalton-kaeli/INSTRUCTIONS.md

 npm run dev
 ```

-This will start a new Docker container with MySQL and run the contents of the `/schema` folder against the database.
+This will start a new Docker container with MongoDB and run the `/seed/seed.js` file against the database.